Your privacy is important, Prescription Doctor are committed to keeping your details completely confidential.

 HIV refers to the virus (Human Immunodeficiency Virus) which can be passed on through unprotected sex.

 AIDS is the condition caused by HIV which weakens the immune system.
 AIDS is not transmittable, however, people with AIDS can still carry and pass on HIV.

-If you are at risk of contracting HIV, you may want to consider talking to your GP about PrEP - a medication which, when taken daily, is shown to reduce the risk of contracting the virus before engaging in unprotected sex with an HIV positive partner.
+If you are at risk of contracting HIV, you may want to consider talking to your GP about PrEP.

 The home test is 99.8% effective at detecting HIV at least 6 weeks after exposure to the virus.
 However, this doesn't mean you should wait 6 weeks to seek help.
 If you suspect you have been exposed to the virus, you should speak to your doctor as soon as you can.
 If it has been less than 72 hours since your exposure to the virus, your doctor may suggest taking PrEP.

-Follow the instructions which come with your testing kit.
+Follow the instructions which come with your HIV testing kit.